 Students enrolled in the certificate program are expected to engage in community service activities either as participants in the "Good Men, Good Citizens" program or through association with organizations such as Habitat For Humanity.
 Finally, completion of the certificate requires satisfaction of the requirements of the Society of ’91 leadership program that falls under the Office of Student Affairs or participation in the annual leadership workshops offered by the Wilson Center for Leadership in the Public Interest.

 Second-semester sophomores who wish to be considered for participation in the certificate program should have a GPA of at least 2.7 and must submit an application, including an essay, to the Director of the Public Service Program, Professor David E. Marion of the Department of Government and Foreign Affairs.
-For additional information, students should contact Professor Marion at the Wilson Center at (434) 223-7077.
+For additional information, contact Professor Marion at the Wilson Center at (434) 223-7077.

 Military Leadership and National Security Studies Track